Bieine/Articles-Resources/README.md

 ![import](./images/insomnia__6.png)

 Copy the URL and paste it in your browser.
 The browser URL will be replaced with a new URL.
-Doing this in the browser is not ideal and I will look further how to this entirely in Insomnia.
+Doing this in the browser is not ideal and I will look further how to do this entirely in Insomnia.
 For now it is clunky but works.

 https://redirect.insomnia.de/?**code**=1.AS8AV5Uo6KfUGk-npxp-DIOHao8vDLraPVNNj5pwqbimHvovAFsvAA.AgABBAIAAABVrSpeuWamRam2jAF1XRQEAwDs_wUA9P_37KF9rUF&state=12345&session_state=004e7609-e2f8-3e80-fa3b-34fe80803747